nijwel/ar-quiz/README.md

 6.Run -> php artisan migrate

-**if has seeder
+7.php artisan db:seed (Command to run seeder)

-php artisan db:seed (Command to run seeder) php artisan db:seed --class=UserSeeder (Command for single seeder run) 7.Run -> php artisan serve
+8.Run -> php artisan serve

-8.You can now access your project at localhost:8000 :)
+9.You can now access your project at localhost:8000 :)

 I Hope your file will be running :)